Off Grid Living: Costs, Considerations and Preparation

 One of the common-overlooked aspects of off-grid living is healthcare.

-Even if you are fit and healthy, you’ll still need a healthcare plan.
+You’ll still need a healthcare plan even if you are fit and healthy.
 And, before you romanticize the idea of treating all injuries and ailments with natural medicine, consider how many people in the past died terrible, agonizing deaths from infections that are now easily cured with antibiotics.
 (I love natural medicine, but there is a time to see a doctor!)

 Aside from all the typical infections and diseases that might strike, there’s also a higher risk of injury when you live off the land (chainsaw accidents, anyone?).